How to Care for Your Riding Mower

 If it’s the end of mowing season and you’re about to store your mower for a few months, make sure you provide some end-of-season maintenance first.
 This will make it easier to get your lawn mower ready for the spring when you need it again.

 First, take a look at the muffler to make sure it’s not loose or rusted.
 As you inspect this area, brush off any debris around the engine, and then replace the spark plugs.
 Now is also a good time to replace the fuel filter.
-Check the owner’s manual to find out if you need to drain the fuel out of the mower or if it’s recommended that you keep the tank full—and perhaps add a product like STA-BIL Fuel Stabilizer to keep the fuel from deteriorating over time.
-Your mower’s manufacturer will know which option is right for your equipment.
+Check the owner’s manual and add a product like STA-BIL Fuel Stabilizer to keep the fuel from deteriorating over time.
+Keeping fuel fresh in between uses prevents future damage to your fuel system and engine.

 Before you put your riding mower away for the season, don’t forget to lubricate it as needed.
 For example, you should take out each spark plug and squeeze a tiny bit of oil into each socket.
 Then consider disconnecting the battery for storage, as this is often recommended before you put the mower away for a few months.
 Your owner’s manual should guide you on what to do for your specific model.